GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Source properties

 To further assess whether a CBC signal with the inferred parameters in Section~\ref{sec:inference} adequately represents the data, we perform several consistency checks using a signal-agnostic approach that reconstructs coherent transient power, and through a model incorporating a modified wave dispersion relationship.
 First, we compare the waveform of the maximum-likelihood sample from parameter estimation in Section~\ref{sec:pe-methods} to one obtained through minimally modelled analyses that make no assumptions about the source or morphology of the signal~\citep{Szczepanczyk:2020osv,Salemi:2019uea,Ghonge:2020suv}.
 Second, we conduct a residuals analysis, subtracting the best-fit waveform from the detector data and searching for coherent residual power~\citep{LIGOScientific:2021sio}.
 Discrepancies between the modelled and minimally modelled waveforms, or the presence of significant excess residual power, could indicate physical effects in addition to or alternative to those in our BBH signal models or unaccounted-for noise features ~\citep{Johnson-McDaniel:2021yge}.

-For the waveform reconstruction comparisons, we use BayesWave, \cwb-2G, and \cwb-BBH for the minimally modelled analysis.
+For the waveform reconstruction comparisons, we use BayesWave~\citep{Cornish:2014kda, Cornish:2020dwh, Chatziioannou:2021ezd}, \cwb-2G~\citep{Klimenko:2008fu, Klimenko:2015ypf, Drago:2020kic}, and \cwb-BBH~\citep{Mishra:2024zzs} for the minimally modelled analysis.
 To evaluate the agreement between the signal as found by the modelled analysis and minimally modelled approach, we calculate the overlap between the maximum-likelihood sample from parameter estimation using the \textsc{NRSur} model and the median BayesWave or \cwb maximum-likelihood waveform.
 An overlap of 1 indicates perfect agreement, while an overlap of 0 indicates no similarity between waveforms.
 To assess whether the overlaps are consistent with signals of comparable parameters and noise realizations, we perform a dedicated set of injections wherein we inject waveforms generated by draws from the posterior distribution of the source parameters into detector data surrounding the event.
 The BayesWave analysis performed 400 injections into approximately 8 hours of data surrounding the event, and the \cwb analysis injected about 2800 draws from the posterior distribution in an interval of two weeks around the event.
 We find good agreement between the minimally modelled and CBC waveform reconstructions.
 The overlaps between the CBC maximum-likelihood waveform and BayesWave, \cwb-2G, and \cwb-BBH are 0.97, 0.96, and 0.98, respectively.
 Compared to the distributions of overlaps from the injections, the $p$-values (defined as the fraction of injections with overlaps below that of the real event) are 0.74, 0.57, and 0.92 for BayesWave, \cwb-2G, and \cwb-BBH, respectively.
-Under the null hypothesis, the $p$-values should be distributed uniformly from 0 to 1, so these results indicate that the overlaps are consistent with expectations from systems similar to GW231123.
+Under the hypothesis that the overlaps between the BayesWave and cWB reconstructions with the maximum-likelihood waveform are drawn from the same distribution as the injection overlaps, the $p$-values should be distributed uniformly from 0 to 1, so these results indicate that the overlaps are consistent with expectations from systems similar to GW231123.